Connect with us

 553 days later, Isaac Go returns to Ginebra with patience as guide

-Isaac Go is set to make his long-awaited return for Ginebra on Friday when the Gin Kings face the Macau Black Knights at the SMART Araneta Coliseum.
+Isaac Go is ready to make his long-awaited return for Ginebra on Friday when the Gin Kings face the Macau Black Knights at the SMART Araneta Coliseum.
 It will be his first game in 553 days.

 “Just constantly building it out, step-by-step,” Go told Tiebreaker Times.
 “I know the fans have been waiting.
 I understand that, especially coming back this conference, yun nga, sakto puro higante ang mga important, parang double whammy.”